National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

     (See [External Data Sets](understanding.md#sec-understanding-public).)
 * Eligibility criteria defined using patient ICU status, as ICU status cannot be resolved from the visit-level information available, notwithstanding the possibility that some sites repurposed non-ICUs to serve as ICUs during surges in COVID-19 patients.
   In some cases, however, additional ADT (Admission-Discharge-Transfer) data may be available.
-* Questions regarding COVID negative vs.
-COVID positives and co-morbidities (or other covariates) that are associated with the factors used to bring data into the Enclave, i.e., age, sex, race, and ethnicity.
+* Questions regarding COVID negative vs. COVID positives and co-morbidities (or other covariates) that are associated with the factors used to bring data into the Enclave, (i.e., age, sex, race, and ethnicity).

 **Special considerations**.
 There are other questions that may _potentially_ be answerable in N3C, depending on whether the required considerations are compatible with the research question of interest.